 Tips for Perfecting Your Chocolate Tart

-- Use high-quality chocolate for the best flavor.
+- Use good chocolate for top flavor.

 Serving Suggestions